UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 ### **Answer:**

-**Mark:** JWe were going to build an app, and we stopped.
+**Mark:** We were going to build an app, and we stopped.
 We decided it was not worth the time, effort, or money.
 The reason is because if you see the OpenSeas app, it's a view-only app.
 It's not going to drive sales.

 There are rules that you can't sell things regarding crypto on the Apple Marketplace.
 They have all these weird laws, and you're violating the rights to their contract agreement and all this stuff.
 Gnosis Safe got into a legal suit with them, and it seemed like more of a headache to try and build this thing.